Kushal997-das/Project-Guidance/Artificial Intelligence/Intermediate/README.md

 ## Model
 ### Setup
+Pre-trained model from `mediapipe` to detect hand landmarks is used.
+The custom trained model is for categorizing the detected landmarks with one of the four categories mentioned below.

 The [Model](Hand_Gesture/Model) directory contains the trained model in [Model_Data](Hand_Gesture/Model/Model_Data) and the dataset for training is included in
 [Dataset](Hand_Gesture/Model/Dataset) directory.
 [Train_Model.py](Hand_Gesture/Model/Train_Model.py) contains the code for training the data.